joshtaylora/HealthRoute-API/README.md

 * URLs are routed through the classes in the [controller directory](./src/main/java/dev/joshtaylor/healthrouteapi/controller)
 * The [domain directory](./src/main/java/dev/joshtaylor/healthrouteapi/domain) contains the java object models representing the domain objects
+* The [scripts directory](./scripts) contains scripts to automatically generate mock data for the H2 in-memory database used by the JPA repositories.
+To generate mock data on your local machine, run the [mock.sh](./scripts/mock.sh) script in a linux shell.